-According to the study researchers went to a residential neighborhood in the suburbs of California to test how the principle of consistency may affect the residents’ compliance to a simple request.
+According to the study, researchers went along to a suburban neighborhood in Southern California to test how the principle of consistency may affect the residents’ compliance to a simple request.

-The object of the exercise was to get all those residents in favor of a ‘drive safely’ campaign to signal their commitment and support to the campaign by erecting a ‘drive safely’ sign on their front lawn.
+The object of the exercise was simple… to get all those residents in favor of a ‘drive safely’ campaign to signal their support by erecting a ‘drive safely’ sign on their front lawn.